nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Launching Nurse Schedule Menu**

-1.`ToNurseScheduleInstance.execute()` will create and call `NurseScheduleInstance.runCommandLoopUntilExit()`.
+1. `ToNurseScheduleInstance.execute()` will create and call `NurseScheduleInstance.runCommandLoopUntilExit()`.

-2.`runCommandLoopUntilExit()` will start by loading/creating the NurseSchedule.txt for database records.
+2. `runCommandLoopUntilExit()` will start by loading/creating the NurseSchedule.txt for database records.
 It will check for any signs of file corruption when loading.
 An exception will be thrown if any corruption is present.

-3.`runCommandLoopUntilExit()` will then repeatedly call nurseParse().
+3. `runCommandLoopUntilExit()` will then repeatedly call nurseParse().

 **Getting User Input**

-4.User inputs are repeatedly requested by `runCommandLoopUntilExit`.
+4. User inputs are repeatedly requested by `runCommandLoopUntilExit`.

-5.`nurseParse()` will call `smartCommandRecognition` to assess the given user input and determine which command is the most similar to the input.
+5. `nurseParse()` will call `smartCommandRecognition` to assess the given user input and determine which command is the most similar to the input.

-6.Based on the recognised command, the relevant execution will be carried out.
+6. Based on the recognised command, the relevant execution will be carried out.

 ### 5.4.2 Add